A framework for continuous superradiant laser operation via sequential transport of atoms: Experimental concept

 \section{Experimental concept}

 At FEMTO-ST, we are establishing a superradiant experiment to explore the spectral capabilities of this new ultra-stable frequency reference.
 Our approach involves an original scheme to achieve sustained superradiant emission on the \(^{171}\mathrm{Yb}\) \(^1\mathrm{S}_0 \rightarrow {}^3\mathrm{P}_0\) clock transition at 578 nm, which has a natural linewidth of 7 mHz.
 Our experimental apparatus consists of two chambers.
+In the first chamber, we prepare a magneto-optical trap of up to $10^8$ \(^{171}\mathrm{Yb}\) atoms, and we expect to transport up to $10^6$ atoms into one zone of a 56 mm-long Fabry-Pérot cavity.
+This defines the practical operating range considered in this work.
+The cavity has a finesse of approximately $7000$ at the clock transition wavelength and the atoms are coupled to a single transverse cavity mode with an estimated mode diameter of about $145~\text{\textmu m}$.

-In the first chamber, we prepare a magneto-optical trap of \(^{171}\mathrm{Yb}\) atoms.
-The cold ytterbium atoms are then transported using an optical conveyor belt into a Fabry-Perot cavity with a finesse of approximately \(10^4\) at 578 nm.
-We will utilize two zones of the Fabry-Perot cavity, referred to as ``site $A$'' and ``site $B$'', separated by approximately 3 mm, which will be populated alternately.
-We will load a first atomic ensemble into site A, which will be continuously repumped in a multi-step process involving several auxiliary levels, similarly to what was described in~\cite{Hotter2022} and will produce a superradiant emission.
-As the atom number decays over time due to residual heating and collisions with the background gas, we will prepare another ensemble to be loaded into site B before the emission from site A ends.
-This scheme is illustrated in Fig.~\ref{fig:femto_exp}.
+The experiment is based on two fixed zones in the cavity, referred to as ``site $A$'' and ``site $B$'', separated by approximately 3~mm.
+The two sites are sequentially populated using an optical conveyor belt in order to maintain the superradiant emission, as shown in Figure~\ref{fig:femto_exp}.
+In a typical experimental sequence, an atomic ensemble is first loaded into site $A$.
+This ensemble will be continuously repumped via a multi-step process which involves several auxiliary levels, as shown qualitatively in Figure~\ref{fig:repumping-scheme}, similarly to what is described in~\cite{Hotter2022}.
+This mechanism gives rise to an effective repumping rate used in the model described in section~\ref{sec:model}.
+As the atom number decays over time due to residual heating and collisions with the background gas, we will prepare another ensemble to be loaded into site $B$ before the emission from site $A$ ends with a targeted refresh rate of $1$-$2$~Hz.
 In this paper, we investigate theoretically the spectral properties of the superradiant light emitted by such a system.

+${}^{171}\mathrm{Yb}$ has a nuclear spin $\mathrm{I}=1/2$, so both the ground state~${}^1\mathrm{S}_0$ and the excited clock state~${}^3\mathrm{P}_0$ have two Zeeman sublevels.
+An external magnetic field will be applied orthogonally to the cavity axis, which will shift the sublevels symmetrically around the bare atomic frequency.
+The average of the emissions from the Zeeman sublevels allows for the reconstruction of a signal that is insensitive to the magnetic field~\cite{Norcia2017}.
+For typical magnetic fields of a few gauss, the resulting frequency shifts are on the order of a few hundreds Hz, which is larger than the targeted repumping rate, as found later in section~\ref{1class}.
+In this paper, we consider a single pair of lasing states.